 Source: Participants in WomenTech Educators Online Training.
 External evaluator's report to the National Science Foundation for the CalWomenTech Scale-Up Project.

 Note: Must register team for an event 3 weeks prior for planning purposes.

 Each year of membership includes access to:

-When you sign up for membership, you get access to 1 Online Training or Online Bootcamp of your choice within a 12-month period.
+When you sign up for membership, you get access to 1 Online Training or Online Bootcamp of your choice within a year of starting your Membership.
 Choose the training date and format that best meets the needs and schedule of your team(s):

 4-Day Online Bootcamp Dates:

 Which training option is right for you?

 Talk with Donna Milgram

 IWITTS's Executive Director Donna Milgram is happy to talk with you about how your school can achieve its goals for broadening participation, potential team member selection, and to make sure this training opportunity is a good fit.